 Not at all!
 You do not have to choose subjects with a career in mind, but do select carefully so that you do not restrict your career options.
 The more a career choice is delayed the better – there is more chance to change your mind.

 We hope so!
 You will study GCSEs which will be awarded a 1 – 9 grade (with 9 being the highest) rather than A – F. The GCSEs are designed to be linear, with external exams at the end rather than internally assessed coursework, although practical subjects have retained some controlled assessment which is done during the course and counts towards your grade.
 You need to read each subject description thoroughly to see exactly what the assessment arrangements are.
 All of the qualifications that you will choose have some externally examined element and exams will be at the end.
 There will be no resit opportunities; you need to make sure you get it right first time around!
-The 2020 and 2021 exam series have been changed due to the Coronavirus pandemic but we hope that by the summer of 2023 (when you sit your exams) everything will be back to normal.
+The 2020 and 2021 exam series were changed due to the Coronavirus pandemic but we hope that by the summer of 2024 (when you sit your exams) everything will be back to normal.

 Whilst every effort is made to give students their first choice, courses may be oversubscribed or there may be insufficient numbers for a course to be viable.
 In this eventuality, all students’ choices will be considered carefully.
 It is therefore extremely important that students also think very carefully about what they would choose if one of their options did not run.